vitalshadrin/Rabbit_MQ_Perf_Test/README.md

 * for **spec** property enter specification name from **src/main/resources/spec**
 * _For example: spec=one-queue-spec.js_
 * navigate to console from the root directory
-* execute next command ::  **gradle -PmainClass=RabbitPerfTestMulti run**
+* execute next command ::  **gradle -PrabbitMQTest=RabbitPerfTestMulti run**

 ### Running tests by specifying configurations from console

 * navigate to **src/main/resources/spec**
 * save in clipboard test specification name _(also you can to create you specification here)_
 * navigate to console from the root directory
-* execute next command :: **gradle -PmainClass=RabbitPerfTestMulti -Pspec=="specification name" run**
+* execute next command :: **gradle -PrabbitMQTest=RabbitPerfTestMulti -Pspec=="specification name" run**

-_For example: gradle -PmainClass=RabbitPerfTestMulti -Pspec="one-queue-single-active-consumers-spec.js" run_
+_For example: gradle -PrabbitMQTest=RabbitPerfTestMulti -Pspec="one-queue-single-active-consumers-spec.js" run_

 ### Reporting

 After the test is completed, a folder with the test execution report will be created in the folder **result** with name _perfTestMulti_result__(_date of completion)_

+_To view the report in html format, need to install [NodeJS](https://nodejs.org/en/) and install [http-server](https://www.npmjs.com/package/http-server)_
-To open the report, go to the folder with the report, find the html folder there and open _sample.html_
+To open the report, go to the folder with the report, find the html, run next **http-server** command and navigate to http://localhost:8080/html/sample.html